 2. What Are the Health Risks Associated With Using the Recalled Eye Drops?

 Health risks associated with using the recalled eye drops include severe eye infections, vision impairment, and, in extreme cases, potential blindness due to bacterial contamination.
-These recalled products were marketed for extreme relief of dry eye, offering enhanced hydration with ingredients like polyethylene glycol and propylene glycol.
+These recalled products were marketed for extreme dry eye relief, offering enhanced hydration with ingredients like polyethylene glycol and propylene glycol.

 3. How Did the Contamination of CVS Eye Drops Occur?